kav-0/MeltDown-Cryptographer/README.md

-# Kecharrm Cryptographer
+# Cryptographer
-This tool is created by `Kecharrm`.
+This tool is created by `Nameless`.
 This tool is developed in C, and is designed to encrypt or decrypt text.
 For the moment, this program supports the ciphers below:
 - The Vigenère